Best Leg Curl Machine Reviewed

 Difficult to get in and out due to design

 You will not have to change position to move from one exercise to the other.
 You are able to change by simply adjusting the thigh pad.
-With a 12 position adjustment pad and 20 positions adjustable press arm, the XMark leg curl machine can adapt itself to any user.
+With a 12 position adjustment pad and 20 positions adjustable press arm, the XMark machine can adapt itself to any user.

 The XMark Rotary thigh workout leg curl machine also comes with a 14-inch chrome Olympic sleeve adapter to let you use 2-inch weight plates.
 Extra thick Duracraft cushions are covered in tear and sweat resistant Duraguard vinyl.